Permissionless-Software-Foundation/dex-amm/README.md

 This is an automated market maker (AMM) for the [PSF DEX](https://dex.fullstack.cash).
 Operators can specify the tokens they want to sell, the quanities they want to sell, and the prices they want to sell at, in a JSON file.
 This app then reads that JSON file and maintains inventory on the DEX.

+## Documentation
+This app is currently under active development.
+For developers who want to follow progress or contribute, start by reading the [Developer Documentation](./dev-docs)

 ## Requirements

 - node **^14.18.2**